hcj-js/hcj/README.md

 # hcj.js #

-Javascript library for web app frontend templating
+Javascript library for web app frontend templating.

+Pre-Alpha.
+Will be released ASAP.

 ## Install ##